tschneidereit/proposal-typed-objects/explainer.md

 any(x) === x
 ```

-### Struct type definitions
+## Struct Types

-Struct types are defined using the `StructType` constructor.
-There are two overloads of that constructor:
+Struct Types are defined using the `StructType` constructor, which has two overloads:

 ```js
 function StructType(typedFields, name = undefined)
 function StructType(baseType, typedFields, name = undefined)
 ```

-The difference between the two overloads is whether the type inherits from the base struct type, `Struct`, or a more specialized type.
+The difference between the two overloads is whether the type inherits from the base Struct Type, `Struct`, or a more specialized type.

 Parameters:
  - `baseType` - A `constructor function` whose instances are `instanceof Struct`, i.e. `Struct` or a sub-class of `Struct`.